-In this section, you will find a list of some frequently asked questions about childhood orthodontic treatment.
+In this section, you will find a list of some frequently-asked questions about orthodontic treatment for both adults and children.

 What is Preventive Orthodontic Treatment?